TheAbror/portfolio/README.md

-# Edu App for Students
+# My UDEA for Students

 Welcome to the My UDEA – your one-stop solution for seamless academic management.
 Whether you're a student or faculty member, stay organized and connected with a range of powerful features: